filecoin-project/dagstore/docs/design.md

 dagst.DestroyShard(key []byte) (destroyed bool, err error)
 ```

+This erases transient copies from the scrap area, and it removes the shard/mount
+from the shard persistence store.

 #### Other operations

   * `[Pin/Unpin]Shard()`: retains the shard data in the local scrap area.